DIPlib/diplib/changelogs/diplib_3.1.0.md

   (that is, `"foo"` is now interpreted the same as `'foo'`, and `["foo","bar"]` is now interpreted the same as `{'foo','bar'}`).

+- `mat2im` also accepts -1 as second argument, taking the last array dimension as the tensor dimension.

 (See also changes to *DIPlib*.)

 ### Bug fixes